Euphrasiologist/host_parasite_simulations/README.md

 annotate the code as fully as I can and hopefully someone, somewhere can help make these models (1) work properly, (2) under a variety of scenarios and (3) make them more efficient\!
 They are pretty slow.

+The models described are stochastic in nature, due to the way the sampling from generation to generation works, rather than deterministic, where equations are being solved.

 ## Installation